What is return on investment

 Using ROI for evaluation and comparison

-ROI can be useful in evaluating the impact of an investment, facilitating comparisons with past projects or alternative income sources within the company.
-This analysis provides valuable insights into the efficiency and profitability of various initiatives, this can be useful to make informed decision-making.
+ROI can be useful in evaluating the impact of an investment and facilitating comparisons with past projects or alternative income sources within the company.
+This analysis provides valuable insights into the efficiency and profitability of various initiatives, which can be useful in making informed decisions.

 Different approaches to ROI calculation